Information for Faculty Who have Filed an AI Charge

 What Should I Expect to Happen at a Hearing?

 At the beginning of the hearing you will be asked to make an opening statement that summarizes the information in your charge letter and expands upon that letter as you desire.
 The student charged will then have an opportunity to make an opening statement.
 At that point you will be asked to walk the panel or board through the evidence of the violation.
-At the end of this phase of the hearing, you will have the option of making a closing statement, after which all but the panel or board members will leave the room.
+At the end of this phase of the hearing, you (and the student) will have the option of making a closing statement, after which all but the panel or board members will leave the room.
 At that point you may return to your office/class or remain for the close of the hearing, when the panel or board's decision will be communicated to the student.

 You have the right to bring one member of the RC community to assist you at the hearing.
 These assistants can fully participate during the hearings.